raspberrypilearning/pi-tag/en/step_1.md

 Create an outdoor physical computing tag game with RFID readers.

-This resource is a simplified version of an [original idea](https://youtu.be/CM7YRi4nfeQ){:target="_blank"} by winning Pioneers team **Robot Apocalypse Committee** for the _Make it outdoors_ theme.
+This resource is a simplified version of an [original idea](https://youtu.be/CM7YRi4nfeQ){:target="_blank"} by the winning Pioneers team **Robot Apocalypse Committee** for the _Make it outdoors_ theme!

 ### What you will make

-Each player will wear a shirt containing the Raspberry Pi, RFID reader and LED, and will wear a glove with an attached RFID tag.
+Each player will wear a shirt with an integrated Raspberry Pi, RFID reader, and LED, and they will also wear a glove with an attached RFID tag.

 ![Cover pic](images/cover-pic.png)